Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 #### ls

-`ls` is also a very commonly used commands.
+`ls` is also a very commonly used command.
 It lists all of the contents of a directory (both files and sub-directories).

 Format: